Rested and re-focused after the lone break of the season, Ole Miss coach Hugh Freeze’s focus is to finish the last five weeks as strong as he can.

-VIDEO BLOG: Ole Miss head football coach Hugh Freeze addressed the media following his team’s second scrimmage of the preseason. (more…) (August 18, 2012)
+BLOG: Ole Miss head coach Hugh Freeze met with the media Monday for his regularly scheduled press conference. (more…) (October 22, 2012)

 Ole Miss coach Hugh Freeze and his staff hit the road recruiting with extra enthusiasm and energy this week thanks to Saturday’s 41-20 win over Auburn, the first in Southeastern Conference play in 17 tries.